CDCgov/trusted-intermediary/adr/021-validation-engine.md

 ## Context

 The intermediary needs to validate FHIR messages based on SME research and partner-specific requirements, which are subject to change.
-The Rules Engine Pattern enables flexible, scalable, and maintainable rule management.
+The Rules Engine Pattern enables flexible, scalable, and maintainable validation management.

 ## Impact

-**Positive**:
+### Positive

 - Easy to update and scale validations.
+Easy to refine scope for validations (general or partner-specific)
+- Validation rules could be reused by multiple partners.
+- It should make it easier to add a UI in the future, which could potentially allow partners to self-serve and add their own validations.
+- The framework can leveraged to implement transformations as well.
-Separation of concerns.
+- Separation of concerns.

-**Negative**:
-- Potential complexity in managing rules as they grow.

-**Risks**:
-- Transition to a database might introduce new challenges.

-## Resources
+### Negative

+- There's added overhead code for the engine, but this code should seldom be required to maintain compared to the actual rules which should be a lot easier to maintain.
+- We'll need to deploy the application to have any changes to the validations available in production, at least until we migrate to a database or external storage.

-### Related Issues
+### Risks

+- The engine will need to iterate over all rules to decide which ones to apply, which could impact performance if the rules grows substantially.
+- If the conditions are not well defined there could be potential leakage (transformations misapplied), but this should be identified in staging while onboarding.